UgniusV/Dandy/README.md

 ### Dandy

 Dandy is a Spotify client with some changes and adjustments.
 This project was created in order for me to play around with new libraries, tools, architectures and apply best practises.
-The app is still in development so it has some flaws and not every window/feature is implemented and only premium spotify users can use it.
+The app is still in development so it has some flaws and not every window/feature is implemented and only premium Spotify users can use it.

 ### TODOS

 - Completely refactor from MVP to MVVM and change unit tests accordingly.
--  Change dagger 2 architecture to achieve better code reusability.
+-  Change dagger 2 architecture to avoid code duplication.
-- Spotify services sometimes sometimes produce HTTP 429 exception so exponential backoff should be implemented.
+- Spotify services sometimes produce HTTP 429 exception so exponential backoff should be implemented.
 - Implement overall error handling.
 -  Because Spotify Android playback SDK is extremely buggy I wrote the logic for playback managing myself and it needs refactoring (PlayerPresenter.kt and PlayerFragment.kt).
 - Package structure needs to be refactored.